jisosomppi/log-analysis/salt/README.md

 ## Known issues
 * Jinja can't render nordic characters (öåä), so they can't be used (even in pillars -> passwords).
 Entering nordics into the pillar causes a Jinja ascii render error.
 [There is a workaround for this](https://github.com/saltstack/salt/issues/40486#issuecomment-291147689) (adding `.decode('utf-8')` to `pillar.get`), but it prevents `salt-call --local` from working, and thus makes no difference in our case.
+* With the current configuration, we're not logging events from the log server.
+This is due to a previous configuration error that resulted in ~450Gb (a full disk) of log data being generated from a single system within an hour.
+We're going to address this issue at a later time.